 - promoting the local economy through optimising the use of local suppliers and the voluntary and community sector, and creating and sustaining new local jobs and apprenticeships

 - contributing to carbon reduction targets to become carbon neutral and to help mitigate climate change, taking account of resilience to climate change and using resources wisely, including energy, land, water and materials.
 Refer to sustainable procurement

-- conserving and enhancing the environment, supporting biodiversity, minimising pollution and waste and making best use of the environmental opportunities of work undertaken by our suppliers
+- conserving and enhancing the environment, supporting biodiversity, minimising consumption of single use plastics, minimising pollution and waste and making best use of the environmental opportunities of work undertaken by our suppliers

 - promoting the personal and physical health and the mental and emotional well-being of people within South Gloucestershire.
 For example